MultiverseLearningProducts/swe/src/mod3/wk1/day5.md

 ![V Model](https://user-images.githubusercontent.com/1316724/142423248-4d4a7996-8412-4810-acf8-52252b542aaf.png)

-_Static testing_ focusses on the early stages of the SDLC.
+_Static testing_ focusses on the early stages of the SDLC, before code is written.
 It aims to remove errors which could lead to defects in software code.
 Examples of static testing include:
 * checking requirements against the business case
 * checking the design against requirements